thedivtagguy/teaching/src/content/web2025/outline.md

 Broadly, this will be our structure:

-- **Week 1:** Design and basic HTML/CSS foundations and setup - typography, color, layout principles while customizing a starter template
+- **Week 1:** Getting comfortable with tools, exploring what makes websites feel human, learning HTML/CSS through customization rather than from scratch
-- **Week 2:** Responsive design thinking - creating flexible layouts, content strategy, and visual hierarchy across devices
+- **Week 2:** Working with Astro, our static site generator, components, and basics of responsive design
-- **Week 3:** Design systems and polish - refining your visual identity, performance optimization, and portfolio presentation
+- **Week 3:** Design systems and polish, refining your visual identity, performance optimization, and portfolio presentation

 Each of us will "fork" (which means to create a copy) and customize a starter template, learning to work within an existing codebase while making it completely our own.
-Almost every class session combines design with hands-on implementation so that we don't silo ourselves as designers, or developers, but a fun mix of people who are at least _familiar_ with both.
+Almost every class session combines design with hands-on implementation so that **we don't silo ourselves as designers, or developers**, but a fun mix of people who are at least _familiar_ with both.
 This means we'll move quickly, but you'll leave with immediately applicable skills and the confidence to continue learning independently.

 Welcome aboard!
 I'm excited to see what we'll build.